Bel’s Journal, Desnus 6, 4722

 We held a small burial service for Masi.

 I attended her funeral years ago.
 I sat in uncomfortable silence while I listened to the service— there wasn’t a burial because there was nothing to bury—and the eulogies from some of her friends.
-None of those were Night Walkers, the only ones who know what she had really done the night she disappeared.
+None of those were Night Walkers, the only ones who knew what she had really done the night she disappeared.
 Not that anyone would have let one of us stand up there and speak.

 Most everyone knew that we were all tied up in it together.
 We were those kids to them.
 Those kids who spent years recklessly flaunting the dangers of the wilderness and of the night, and it had finally caught up to them and gotten one killed.
 To many of them, and to her parents especially, we were to blame for her death.
 They weren’t entirely wrong about that, but they weren’t necessarily right about it, either.
-It also begged the question of where they were before, and why they hadn’t intervened back when it could have made a difference?
-They were questions no one asked, because the answers were uncomfortably pejorative.
+It also begged the question of where they were before, and why they hadn’t intervened back when it could have made a difference.
+They were questions no one asked because the answers were uncomfortably pejorative.
 It was easier to just pass on the blame.

 Even my own parents had been shockingly negligent in those years.
 Maybe it was a form of denial.
 Or willful ignorance.
 There’s this malaise that drapes over the town, one that you don’t realize is there until you’re gone, and it presses you down and makes it hard to fight inertia.
 So if your kids found a way to cope with it on their own, then why not leave them be?
 Let them be kids.
 So long as no one was getting hurt.